HYDROCARBON PUBLISHING COMPANY

 A member of the Hydrocarbon Analytics Group

-Isoparaffin alkylation comprises the reaction of isobutane with C3-C5 olefins in the presence of an acid catalyst to produce a high-quality gasoline blendstock product.
-The product is known as alkylate made up of a mixture of iso-heptanes and iso-octanes with high-octane, low-sulfur, and low-vapor pressure.
-In the US, alkylate is responsible for about 11-13% of the total gasoline pool, depending on regional demand and seasonal factors.
+One option to recover octane loss is isoparaffin alkylation, which comprises the reaction of isobutane with C3-C5 olefins in the presence of an acid catalyst to produce a high-quality gasoline blendstock product.
+The product known as alkylate is made up of a mixture of isoheptanes and isooctanes with high octane, low sulfur, and low vapor pressure.

-One of the primary drivers for increasing alkylate demand in the US is the increasing use of high-RVP ethanol in the gasoline pool, that forces producers to seek out lower-RVP blending components.
-The need to balance high volumes of ethanol blending with less-volatile fuel components is particularly emphasized during the spring and summer months, when more-stringent limitations on gasoline RVP levels are mandated.
-Additionally, the ongoing shale boom in the US has created opportunities for operators of alkylation units as the shale boom is providing abundant stocks of cheap butane.
+The ongoing shale boom in the US has also created opportunities for operators of alkylation units as the shale boom is providing abundant stocks of cheap butane.
 Furthermore, the paraffinic nature of tight oils is resulting in a FCC gasoline product that is seeing on average an 8-10 point reduction in octane value meaning refiners will need to account for that octane loss with a high-octane gasoline blending pool component like alkylate.

 |Individual Use||Multiple Users/Library/Site license|